Gabriel Bebeşelea is the Principal Conductor of the “Transylvania” State Philharmonic Orchestra of Cluj-Napoca.

-In 2011 Gabriel Bebeșelea was offered an internship at the world renowned Royal Concertgebouw Orchestra Amsterdam, as part of a scholarship granted by the National University of Music in Bucharest.
-As an intern of the Royal Concertgebouw Orchestra, he had the possibility to attend the rehearsals and learn from some of the most distinguished conductors nowadays: Mariss Jansons, Bernard Haitink, Herbert Blomstedt, Cristoph von Dohnanyi, Philippe Herreweghe, David Zinman and Eliahu Inbal.
+Furthermore, in 2011 he was awarded a scholarship consisting of an internship at the Royal Concertgebouw Orchestra Amsterdam, where he had the possibility to assist at the rehearsals and concerts of some of the most representative conductors nowadays: Mariss Jansons, Bernard Haitink, Herbert Blomstedt, Christoph von Dohnanyi, Philippe Herreweghe, David Zinman and Eliahu Inbal.